tensorpack/tensorpack/docs/tutorial/callback.md

 ]
 ```

-Notice that callbacks cover every detail of training, ranging from graph operations to the progress bar.
+You can see from the above snippet, that callbacks cover every detail of training, ranging from graph operations to the progress bar.
 This means you can customize every part of the training to your preference, e.g. display something
 different in the progress bar, evaluate part of the summaries at a different frequency, etc.
 Similar concepts also exists in other frameworks, such as Keras callbacks, or